AlexSmith/sodacordevents/docs/_posts/2022-04-20-SCP-Secret-Laboratory-event.md

 catagories: events
 ---

+SCP: Secret Laboratory is FREEE make sure you get it!
+[Scp: Secret Laboratory](https://store.steampowered.com/app/700330/SCP_Secret_Laboratory/)

+There will be a private server for the event aswell for regulars, if you think you are a regular be sure to dm me with your steamID64 in Decimal (not friend code) if you need help finding it click [here](https://www.steamidfinder.com/)

-The ip for the EU and US servers will be posted here when the event comences
+The Servers and IP information will be posted 15 mins before the event starts.